danieltonad/automata-lab/REAEDME.md

-# Automata Lab

-A collection of robust, CLI-based tools for scraping and automating modern web platforms — with a focus on video content (Shorts, Reels, TikTok), market data, and dynamic SPAs.
+A comprehensive collection of automation and tooling solutions for all platforms and use cases.
+From data extraction to workflow automation, this lab provides robust, CLI-based tools for developers building scalable integrations across diverse systems.

 Built for reliability, not just prototyping.